wuwudawen/wuwudawen.github.io/_pages/about.md

 My research interests focus on optimization, machine learning, and game theory.

-During my PhD, I conducted research in two main areas.
-The first area involved developing CNN-based neural networks to predict Nash equilibria in game theory.
-The second area involved using Physics-Informed Neural Networks (PINNs) to solve challenging nonlinear constrained optimization problems.
+My PhD research focused on two main areas: (1) developing CNN-based models to predict Nash equilibria in game theory, and (2) applying Physics-Informed Neural Networks to solve challenging nonlinear constrained optimization problems.
+My publications 1, 3, 4 focus on the first area, while publications 2 and 5 focus on the second.

 ## Education
 * B.E. in Safety Engineering, Civil Aviation University of China, 2013-2017.